posit-dev/shinylive/README.md

 make submodules
 ```

-## Adding new packages
+## Adding new packages or updating package versions

+The `shinylive_lock.json` file lists specific versions of packages which will be included in the Shinylive distribution (in addition to the base Pyodide packages).
+This file is generated from `shinylive_requirements.json`.

-If you add a package to `shinylive_requirements.json`, the lockfile must also be regenerated:
+If you add a package to `shinylive_requirements.json`, or want to update package versions, the lockfile must also be regenerated:

 ```
 make update_packages_lock